aces/Loris/README.md

  * NodeJS 8.0 or higher
  * [Composer](https://getcomposer.org/)

-_Composer should be run with --no-dev option unless you are an active LORIS developer._

 These dependencies are subject to change so be sure to verify your version of MySQL and PHP when updating LORIS.

 ### Install Steps